‘Jersey Store’ Star Jenni ‘JWoww’ Farley Responds To Pregnancy Speculation: ‘Nope Just A Burger’

-On Monday night, Jenni “JWoww” Farley of Jersey Shore fame attended the MTV VMA’s with her boyfriend, wrestler Zack Clayton.
-The two walked the red carpet together at the awards show which took place in New Jersey.
+On Monday night, Jenni “JWoww” Farley of Jersey Shore fame attended the MTV VMAs with her boyfriend, wrestler Zack Clayton.
+The two walked the red carpet together at the awards show, which took place in New Jersey.

 Jenni wowed in a long yellow dress that had a slit in the side.
-She paired the stunning dress with leopard print heels and gold earrings.
+She paired the stunning dress with leopard-print heels and gold earrings.
 She wore her long hair in a ponytail.
-Jenni’s awesome outfit wasn’t the only thing fans took notice to, though.
+Jenni’s awesome outfit wasn’t the only thing fans took notice of, though.
 Some thought they spotted a baby bump on the Jersey Shore star after both Jenni and Zack posted photos of themselves together at the event on social media.

-According to a report from Hollywood Life, Jenni’s boyfriend called out the comments in his Instagram stories and set the record straight.
+According to a report from Hollywood Life, Jenni’s boyfriend called out the comments in his Instagram Stories and set the record straight.

 “Jenni is NOT pregnant.
 Stop being idiots,” Zack wrote.